nathancarter/how2data/database/tasks/How to create a QQ-plot/description.md

 Related tasks:

  * How to test data for normality with Pearson's chi-squared test
- * How to test data for normality with D'Agostino and Pearson's test
+ * How to test data for normality with the D'Agostino-Pearson test
  * How to test data for normality with the Jarque-Bera test